cyberbotics/webots/docs/discord/technical-questions.md

 ##### Olivier Michel [cyberbotics] 06/03/2020 06:23:12
 > How is dynamic friction handled in webots?
 I can set the coloumbFriction, but what happens once it starts slipping?
 The dynamic friction coefficient is usually different than the static one.

-`@Luftwaffel`: yes, there is also the Force Dependent Slip parameter which you can set.
+`@Simon Steinmann`: yes, there is also the Force Dependent Slip parameter which you can set.
 See details here: [https://www.cyberbotics.com/doc/reference/contactproperties](https://www.cyberbotics.com/doc/reference/contactproperties)

 ##### David Mansolino [cyberbotics] 06/03/2020 06:08:14
 I received it indeed.
 I will answer you.